sammyhenningsson/shaf/doc/FORMS.md

 ## Forms
 Shaf uses forms for creating and editing resources.
 Forms makes it easy to evolve your API, by letting clients know how to create/edit resources.
-It also allows for clients to validate forms before submitting them as well as long HTTP caching (since they normally wont change very often).
+It also allows for clients to validate forms before submitting them and they are well suited for HTTP caching (since they normally wont change very often, cached entries will be fresh for a long time).

 Forms are created by extending `Shaf::Formable`.
 The Formable module adds the class method `forms_for` which builds form clases.
 These form instances can then be accessed from the class passed as argument to `::forms_for`.
 By default, shaf generates two forms per resource, one for creating new resources and one for editing existing resources.
 However, as many as needed can easily be added.
 As an example, the following class will add the standard create and update forms to the `User`class.
 The create form will have fields `foo` and `bar` The edit form will have fields `foo` and `baz`.